შეჯამება

 - family history of psychotic disorder

-- 4 weeks postpartum
+- pregnancy or 4 weeks postpartum

 - previous psychiatric symptoms in women